f-osss/Stellar-Beats/team.markdown

     <h3>Victor Nnah</h3>
     <p>
         I learned how to develop efficient database solutions and how to work with a team to build a successful project.
-        I also learned how to design logical/persistent layers that encapsulate functionality, such as data access and business logic, to ensure that the application is maintainable and scalable.
+        I also learned how to design logical/persistent layers that encapsulate functionality, such as data access and business logic.
     </p>
 </div>